Signal (EP): Background and release

-On March 31, 2017, it was first reported that Twice would be releasing their first full-length album before heading to Japan.
+On March 31, 2017, it was reported that Twice would be releasing their first full-length album before heading to Japan to promote #Twice.
 However, JYP Entertainment quickly denied the news and stated that nothing was confirmed yet.
-On April 18, the agency confirmed Twice's upcoming album release which was slated in May comeback but did not give an exact date of release.
+On April 18, the agency confirmed Twice's upcoming album release, which was slated for May, but did not give an exact date of release.
 Nine days later, it was reported that the group finished filming the music video for the title track, which was produced by JYPE founder Park Jin-young.
 This marked the first time that Twice had collaborated with Park since their debut.

-On May 1, Twice shared an image teaser through their official SNS channels featuring the nine members wearing school uniform-styled outfits and confirmed the release of their fourth extended play titled Signal on the 15th.
-They also released the schedule of promotion for the album, including the two-day encore concert of Twice 1st Tour: Twiceland The Opening on June 17–18 which was to be held at the Jamsil Indoor Stadium in Seoul.
+On May 1, Twice shared an image teaser through their official SNS channels featuring the nine members wearing school uniform-styled outfits and confirmed the release of their fourth extended play titled Signal on May 15.
+They also released the schedule of promotion for the album, including the two-day encore concert of Twice 1st Tour: Twiceland – The Opening on June 17–18, which was to be held at the Jamsil Indoor Stadium in Seoul.
 The next day, it was revealed that the EP has three versions with nine random CD covers.

 Individual image teasers of the members, posed with both hands on their heads using letter Y of the American manual alphabet that look like two antennas, were released over the next few days.
 On May 3, individual teaser photos of Nayeon, Sana, and Dahyun were uploaded, alongside the full track list for the album revealing six songs in total.
 Twice members Jihyo and Chaeyoung were credited as lyricists for the song "Eye Eye Eyes", while labelmate and former Wonder Girls member Ha:tfelt penned the song "Only You".
 Later that day, a new set of individual image teasers were released depicting Nayeon, Sana, and Dahyun to have their respective powers of time manipulation, invisibility, and self-duplication.
 On May 4, individual teaser photos featuring Jeongyeon, Jihyo, and Chaeyoung were uploaded.
 A second batch of photos was released later in the day depicting the three members to have the powers of time stopping, enhanced vision, and telekinesis, respectively.
 On May 5, individual teaser images featuring Momo, Mina, and Tzuyu were released, alongside a second set of images depicting them to have the respective powers of enhanced speed, hypnosis, and enhanced strength.
 On May 6, a second group image teaser was uploaded.
 On May 7, a third group image teaser depicting an extraterrestrial sci-fi concept was released.